‘Playboy’ Reporter Brian Karem’s Brutal Takedown Of Sarah Huckabee Sanders Over Immigration Goes Viral

 Sanders repeatedly tried to move on, saying that Karem was speaking out of turn, but he pressed on before Sanders finally called on another reporter.

-During Thursday’s contentious session with the media, Sanders backed up Jeff Sessions citing the Bible as justification for Donald Trump’s policy.
+During Thursday’s contentious session with the media, Sanders backed up Jeff Sessions’ citing the Bible as justification for Donald Trump’s policy.

 “That is actually repeated a number of times throughout the Bible,” Huckabee Sanders said.